 - Project planning/scheduling

 - Project completion/close out

 There are intervening steps you should take which may require contracts of short duration and for specific purposes.
-For instance, your immediate need in the aftermath of a windstorm is usually to cover your structures with a tarpaulin to protect further water intrusion and exposure to the elements.
-Interim contracts should be reviewed by your association attorney to ensure that proper precautions are taken.
+For instance, your immediate need in the aftermath of a windstorm may include covering damaged structures which are exposed to the elements with a tarp to protect from further water intrusion and exposure.
+These interim contracts should also be reviewed by your association attorney to ensure that proper precautions are taken.
 All reconstruction contracts need to be carefully reviewed and negotiated by your legal counsel to ensure that the association’s interests are protected.

 Avoiding the Pitfalls of Disaster Recovery